WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 ## Establishing the Signaling and Media Control Byways

-To perform signaling and media control for this call, the client MUST initiate, in paralle, two HTTP requests towards the call URI that it just obtaind.
-One for signaling, and the other for media control.
+To perform signalling and media control for this call, the client MUST initiate, in paralle, two HTTP requests towards the call URI that it just obtained.
+One for signalling, and the other for media control.

-Both the media control and signaling transactions are long running.
+Both the media control and signalling transactions are long running.
 This means that the client initiates the connections, sends the headers, and then sends the body as a long-running stream (e.g., streaming requests).
 Similarly, the server receives the request, and